uraimo/SwiftyGPIO/README.md

 If you prefer starting with a real project instead of just reading documentation, more than a few tutorials are available online.

-If you are using Swift 3.0 and the latest version of SwiftyGPIO, [Cameron Perry has a great step by step guide](http://mistercameron.com/2016/06/accessing-raspberry-pi-gpio-pins-with-swift/) on how to setup a Raspberry Pi for Swift and using a land and a temperature sensor.
+If you are using Swift 3.0 and the latest version of SwiftyGPIO, [Cameron Perry has a great step by step guide](http://mistercameron.com/2016/06/accessing-raspberry-pi-gpio-pins-with-swift/) on how to setup a Raspberry Pi for Swift and using a led and a temperature sensor.

-And if you need instead a practical example of how to use SwiftyGPIO with Swift 2.x (get it from [the specific branch](https://github.com/uraimo/SwiftyGPIO/tree/swift-2.2)), Joe from iachievedit has written a [fantastic tutorial](http://dev.iachieved.it/iachievedit/raspberry-pi-2-gpio-with-swiftygpio/) that will explain everything you need to know.
+If you are still using Swift 2.x and need a practical example of how to use SwiftyGPIO (get it from [the specific 2.x branch](https://github.com/uraimo/SwiftyGPIO/tree/swift-2.2)), Joe from iachievedit has written a [fantastic tutorial](http://dev.iachieved.it/iachievedit/raspberry-pi-2-gpio-with-swiftygpio/) that will explain everything you need to know.

 Additional tutorials are also available in [中文](http://swift.gg/2016/04/01/raspberry-pi-2-gpio-with-swiftygpio/) and [日本語](https://ja.ngs.io/2016/06/01/swifty-gpio/).

 ## Usage

-Currently, SwiftyGPIO expose GPIOs and SPIs(if not available a bit-banging VirtualSPI can be created), let's see how to use them.
+Currently, SwiftyGPIO expose GPIOs, SPIs(if not available a bit-banging VirtualSPI can be created) and PWMs, let's see how to use them.

 ### GPIO